AKYEGON/dukafiti/replit.md

 ## Overview

-DukaFiti is a comprehensive business management platform built with a modern full-stack architecture.
-The application provides inventory management, sales tracking, customer management, and business analytics through an intuitive web interface.
-It's designed as a single-page application with a REST API backend.
+DukaFiti is a comprehensive business management platform completely rebuilt from the ground up with atomic, clean architecture.
+The application provides inventory management, sales tracking, customer management, and business analytics through an intuitive web interface with real-time updates and multi-tenant data isolation.

 ## System Architecture